scds/rdm-best-practices/introduction.md

 Many journalists now require data deposits, requiring you to deposit research data, metadata, and any code you might have used into a recognized data repository.

-It's also important to think about the long term preservation of your data and how you're going to connect your data sets and research to your research profile using persistent identifiers.
+It's also important to think about the long-term preservation of your data and how you're going to connect your data sets and research to your research profile using persistent identifiers.

 ### Discovery and Reuse

-Then comes the discovery and reuse phase, which cover concepts like reproducibility, open access, and data repositories.
+Then comes the discovery and reuse phase, which covers concepts like reproducibility, open access, and data repositories.

 ### Manage